AnandChowdhary/writing/honors-veni-proposal.md

 - local, national and international collaboration;
 - work plan (in narrative form).

 The study will be conducted over two years and will go through all the aforementioned methods and stages.
 In the first six months, a thorough literature research will be conducted which will help establish a list of features the platform will have.
 After that, a factorial study will be conducted over six months evaluating each feature individually and finding which combination works the best for students.
+The study will be conducted in multiple schools at the same time to get a more aggregated and general result, for which several partnerships with municipa

 #### 2a3.
 Motivation for choice of host institute
 Indicate why you prefer to carry out your research at the host institute including: